pmcgoohan/targeting-zero-mev/content-layer.md

 ##### Shuffler Queue

-If the shuffler queue halts, the picker queue will carry on.
+If the shuffler queue halts, the picker queue carries on.
 This is by design as it stops an attacker halting the system to add their transactions in.

 Take the situation where a skipper (or more likely a shuffler) delays a pairs market by halting the shuffler queue hoping to be able to exploit it by arbing against the delayed price later.

 They withhold their reveal and then add a new transaction into the pool to execute against the arb they just created.
-But because the picker queue is still running, their transaction will be added into a later chunk than the one they are aiming for.
+But because the picker queue is still running, their transaction is added into a later chunk than the one they are aiming for.
 It is impossible for them to add their transaction into the current chunk, as the transactions have already been finalized.
 They are delaying themselves as much as everyone else.

 ##### Picker Queue

-If the picker queue halts, the shuffler queue will catch up with it, and then also halt.
+If the picker queue halts, the shuffler queue catches up with it, and then also halts.

 Take the situation where a skipper (or a picker) delays a pairs market by halting the picker queue hoping to be able to exploit it by arbing against the delayed price later.